 Position papers are an incredibly important part of any Model United Nations conference.
 This page is dedicated to making sure that both novice and experienced delegates alike know how to write an effective position paper.
-Every delegate must write a position paper to be eligible for an award.

 How to Write a Position Paper